Quasi-equilibrium in glassy dynamics: a liquid theory approach

-{\it Aging solution.} Below the dynamical glass transition, the dynamical equations (\ref{correlation}) and (\ref{response}) describe an aging regime, under the assumption of a high temperature initial condition and loss of memory of the initial condition $h(q;s,0)=c(q;s,0)=0$.
-The resulting equations can be solved using the modified FDT relation $R_h(q;t,s)=X\beta \partial h(q;t,s)/\partial s$ \cite{CK93}.
-As usual, the combination $T/X$ is interpreted as an effective temperature \cite{CKP97}, and coherently $X$ is independent of $q$.
-As it has been shown in \cite{CK93}, the FDT ratio $X\in [0,1]$ is fixed by the requirement that the equation for the response function in the limit $u\to s$ admits a non vanishing solution.
-Again this is only possible in presence of a zero mode ${\cal K}_0(q)$ of the kernel operator: \beq

-\eeq Examples of quantities that can be computed with our approach are presented in figure \ref{fig1}.
-Instead of solving the full dynamical equations for three dimensional liquids we have simplified them in correspondence of the first peak of the static structure function $h_0=lim_{t\to\infty} h(t,t,q_{peak})$ taken as input and neglected any momentum and space dependence.
-The resulting values of $X$ and $h$ are plotted as functions of $h_0$ for $\rho=0.8$.

-{\it A different closure: conventional MCT equations.} The crucial point to obtain the dynamical equations (\ref{correlation}-\ref{OZ-TTI}) has been that, modulo a different interpretation of the replica index, there is formal coincidence of replica pseudodynamic HNC equations with the ordinary equations of replicated liquids.
-This coincidence, which can be traced in the replica symmetry of the pseudodynamic effective Hamiltonian, should be respected in any consistent approximation scheme describing the correlation functions.
-It has been recently observed in \cite{Sz10} that the MCT equation specifying the non-ergodicity parameter can be derived from replicated Ornstein-Zernike equation, through a defined closure of Yvonne-Born-Green (YBG) hierarchy leading to the following approximation for the non diagonal elements of the replica directed correlation function $c_{\alpha\beta}(q)$ for $\alpha\ne \beta$
+{\it A different closure: conventional MCT equations.} The crucial point to obtain the dynamical equations (\ref{correlation}-\ref{OZ-TTI}) is that, modulo a different interpretation of the replica indexes, there is formal coincidence of pseudodynamic OZ equations with the ordinary equations of liquid mixtures.
+This coincidence, which can be traced in the symmetry of the pseudodynamic effective Hamiltonian under replica index exchange, should be respected by any consistent approximation scheme.
+It has been observed in \cite{Sz10} that the MCT equation specifying the non-ergodicity parameter can be derived from replicated OZ equation, through a defined closure of Yvonne-Born-Green (YBG) hierarchy leading to the following approximation for the non diagonal elements of the replica directed correlation function $c_{\alpha\beta}(q)$ for $\alpha\ne \beta$

 where the $V(k,q)$ is the Mode Coupling vertex given in terms of the static direct correlation function $c_0(q)$ as